Smeallio/alex-smeall-brainstation-capstone/README.md

 **POST /players**

-The categories not shown here will all default to 0.
+The categories not shown here will all default to 0, except the ID which will be a unique number not already in use.

 ```
 {
-    "id": 2,
     "name": "New Guy",
     "number": 99,
     "position": "F",